ddev/ddev/docs/content/users/basics/troubleshooting.md

 The resulting output displays which command is running and its PID.
 Choose the appropriate method to stop the other server.

 You may also be able to find what’s using a port using `curl`.
-On Linux, macOS, or in git-bash on Windows, `curl -I localhost` or `curl -I -k https://localhost:443`.
+On Linux, macOS, or in Git Bash on Windows, `curl -I localhost` or `curl -I -k https://localhost:443`.
 The result may give you a hint about which application is at fault.

 We welcome your [suggestions](https://github.com/drud/ddev/issues/new) based on other issues you’ve run into and your troubleshooting technique.